Bankoga/golem/open_problems/misc_problems.md

 Answer: **No. Each cell type should have different destinations, and output distributions.**
 Why: Axons in human brains have specific targets, and tend to not have many branches.
 Furthermore, different types of cells often project to different locations for different purposes.

+> ~~Open Question: Does input batching prepare bundles per cell or per destination?~~

+Answer: If we pass a destination bundled reference to each cell, then it can select the sources it requires at activation time.
+Thus we only need to batch per destination, and not per cell.

 ## Determining Graph Size

 There are several problems that need to be solved before we can know how graph size will be indicated, and where that data will live.